 401(k) account holders should also be aware of their options when changing jobs.
 A person who leaves one job for another can either keep his existing 401(k) money where it is or move it to another account.
 If the new employer doesn't offer a 401(k), the employee can move the money into an IRA.
 Money "rolled over" to a new account is not taxable until withdrawn.
 If the money to be rolled over is paid directly to the account holder (i.e. your former employer writes you a check for the amount in your 401(k)), the money must be transferred to a new 401(k) or IRA within 60 days.
 Since any taxable distribution paid directly to the account holder is subject to mandatory withholding of 20 percent, even if the person intends to roll it over, an employee seeking to roll over funds from a previous 401(k) should ask that the money be transferred directly to the new plan or IRA.

 401(K) holders looking for extra cash should keep all these options in mind when considering whether to tap into retirement savings early.
 Other savings tools (particularly IRAs) may also provide penalty-free ways to get at money, depending on the holder's circumstances.
-For more information on 401(k)s and retirement savings strategies, check out the related articles and links on the next page.
+For more information on 401(k)s and retirement savings strategies, check out the related articles and links below.

 Finance Planning Tips

 Here are some tips to help you with generating income and planning for the future.